vilar07/vilar07/README.md

 ### Hi there 👋

-My name is Tiago Miguel Vilar Bastos, and I'm a university student with a passion for building beautiful and user-friendly web applications.
+My name is Tiago Miguel Vilar Bastos, and I'm a university student with a passion for building user-friendly web applications.

 👨‍💻 Currently, I'm taking the Master Degree in Aveiro University of computer and telematics engeneering.